jtyr/ansible-zabbix_agent/README.md

 -----

 ```
-# Default usage with no configuration changes
+- name: Default usage with no configuration changes
-- name: Example 1
   hosts: machine1
   roles:
     - zabbix_agent

-# Example of how to change the default settings
+- name: Example of how to change the default settings
-- name: Example 2
-  hosts: machine1
+  hosts: machine2
   vars:
     # Change the debug level
     zabbix_agent_config_debuglevel: 4